Taupo Totara Timber Railway: Waikato River bridges

-The first Ongaroto rail bridge was built in 1904.
+The first Ōngāroto rail bridge was built in 1904.
 Designed by James Fulton, this timber bridge had a single span of 231 ft and a total length of 260 ft.
 The structure consisted of four bolted laminated timber arches (two each side), stiffened by a timber through-truss.
 Except for hardware such as bolts, the bridge was built entirely of locally sourced totara.

 To provide support and access during construction, the contractors in late 1903 erected a temporary suspension bridge.
 Prior to construction of the arch bridge, the suspension bridge provided access for Mokai traffic.
 The suspension bridge cables are visible in early photos of the timber arch bridge.

 In the late 1920s the timber arch bridge deteriorated and consulting engineer Stanley Jones recommended replacement.
 Following Jones's inspection and report, the company banned anyone from riding the train across the bridge.
 Trains would stop at the bridge and the passengers and fireman would walk across.
 The driver would gently open the throttle and then jump off.
-The train would slowly ease across the bridge before being stopped on the other side by the fireman, where everyone would reboard the train.
+The train would slowly ease across the bridge.
+When it reached the other side, the fireman would stop the train, and everyone would reboard.

 In 1931 a new steel truss bridge was built a short distance downstream of the timber arch bridge.
 Designed by Edgar Jones, of Jones and Adams consulting engineers, the bridge was erected by Wilcox and Company Ltd, at a cost of £10,000.

 The steel bridge was designed with two spans, supported by a central pier.
 The contractors sank a coffer dam and started building foundations for the central pier.
 However, a hot water eruption flooded the coffer dam, causing it to float off.
 It was decided to relocate the mid-river pier.
-Some of the steel-work had already been fabricated, so one of the spans was redesigned as a cantilever supporting the end of the other girder.
+Some of the steelwork had already been fabricated, so one of the spans was redesigned as a cantilever supporting the end of the other girder.
 This bridge stood successfully until it was removed some years after the closure of the TTT railway.

 The timber arch bridge was dismantled in 1933 and the timber sold.

-The steel truss bridge's deck was expected to be submerged a "few feet" below the surface of Lake Whakamaru, when the Whakamaru dam was flooded.
+The steel truss bridge's deck was expected to be submerged a "few feet" below the surface of Lake Whakamaru when the Whakamaru dam was flooded.
 The bridge was removed before the dam was flooded.

-A concrete bridge was later erected at the site of the Ongaroto rail bridges.
+A concrete bridge was later erected at the site of the Ōngāroto rail bridges.

 Taupo extension proposal

 In 1911 the TTT put forward a proposal to extend their line from Mokai to Taupō via Oruanui and Wairakei.
 Residents in the Taupo district formed the Taupo District Railway League to support the project.
 However, the proposal triggered controversy.

 The NZ Government in 1913 issued an Order in Council authorising the extension, and in 1914 passed legislation describing the process to be followed.
-The company was unable to implement the project, and eventually abandoned the Taupo Extension proposal.
+The company was unable to implement the project and eventually abandoned the Taupo extension proposal.